Join Us!

 You can do an internship for history credit and have it count for one course towards the major requirements; the history internship coordinator has an extensive list of suggestions to get you started, in all kinds of places, including archives, museums, historic sites, nonprofits, law offices, businesses, etc. You can email @email to set up a meeting to learn more and find out about internship opportunities.

-In order to earn credit for an internship you need to identify a faculty sponsor within the UMass History Department and work with them to determine how you will reflect or report on the relevance of your internship for history.
-Once you have come to an agreement with your faculty sponsor, they will request that you be enrolled in the course by the department.
+In order to earn credit for an internship you need to identify a faculty sponsor within the UMass History Department and submit an Experiential Learning Request in SPIRE.
+Click here for instructions.
 Note, internships are pass/ fail.

 TuTh 10:00-11:15am